kenlies/wordle/README.md

 My impl, C, also uses an extra wordlist for selecting the answer word from, whereas the python version uses one.
 I felt that some of the words in that wordlist were too obscure for being the final answer, so I only accept those as inputs to give clues from, but the answer will be selected from the smaller, more sensible list.

 Oh, we didn't have any restrictions in terms of syntax, functions nor indentation.
-That's why my C impl is so bloated: and me being lazy lmao sorry 🤣💀.
+That's why my C impl is so bloated: and me being lazy lmao sorry. 🤣💀

 use: